Deraobi/deraobi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on learning software development
+- 🔭 I’m currently working on learning software testing
-- 🌱 I’m currently learning Python and Html
 - 👯 I’m looking to collaborate on projrct for beginners
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...